Every presentation is a conversation and every conversation is an opportunity to be kind. Kind to ourselves and kind to those we are speaking with.

 Where do you start?

-Cast your awareness over the journey you have taken to get to where you are and all of the challenges, obstacles and anxieties you’ve overcome.
+Cast your awareness over the journey you have taken to get to where you are today.
+Remember positively, all of the challenges, obstacles and anxieties you’ve overcome.

 “How far that little candle throws its beams!
 So shines a good deed in a naughty world.”
 William Shakespeare